 Do you feel unstable, lost, or confused?
 Is your anxiety and or depression spinning out of control?
 With your permission and collaboration, I can assist you and give you the tools to find happiness and trust in yourself and life path again.
 I utilize an eclectic therapeutic style specializing in the following techniques connecting you back to a healthy mind, body, and soul.

-I will ensure to provide a caring, safe environment as I assist you in exploring your concerns, difficulties and relationships in their complexity; for these are the vital parts of you that need attention and are, simultaneously, your pathway to growth, empowerment, and well-being.
-By exploring these issues, you can become aware of how your past experiences have influenced who you are now and how you relate to others.
-The more we observe and discover, the more your unconscious behaviors and thoughts become conscious, allowing self-compassion and inner wisdom to emerge and be your ultimate guide.
+I create a caring and safe environment for you to share whatever is on your mind and in your heart.
+Together we’ll explore your concerns in all their complexity.
+By exploring these issues, you become aware of how your past experiences have influenced who you are now and how you relate to others.
+Change occurs through self-awareness.
+The more you observe and discover, the more your awareness will grow, allowing for self-compassion and inner wisdom to emerge and be your ultimate guide.

-If an individual has experienced trauma, traditional talk therapy may not be helpful enough to heal.
-Our bodies store many of our emotional traumas, which can cause debilitating symptoms such as re-experiencing the traumatic event, avoidance, nightmares, increased anxiety and emotional arousal.
-Trauma Resiliency Model (TRM), helps clients who have experienced trauma to view their symptoms as biological rather than pathological.
-Clients learn how to take cues from their body, track their own nervous systems, and create a cognitive resource to cultivate more feelings of well-being.
-These embodied skills helps client’s self-regulate their nervous system, reprocess traumatic events, and builds a greater resiliency during distressful times.
+Individuals who have experienced trauma and abuse might find that traditional talk therapy is unable to fully heal them and or re-traumatizing.
+Our bodies store many of our emotional traumas, which can cause debilitating symptoms such as endlessly re-experiencing the traumatic event, numbness, nightmares, anger, depression and anxiety.
+I am trained in the Trauma Resiliency Model (TRM), which allows individuals to perceive their symptoms as biological rather than pathological.
+Clients learn how to take cues from their body, track their own nervous systems, and create a cognitive resource to cultivate feelings of well-being.
+These embodied skills empower clients to self-regulate their nervous system, reprocess traumatic events, and build a greater resiliency during stressful times.